supposedly/dialect-museum/README.md

 ourselves?
 That way, instead of forcing ourselves to write out both `/həː/` and `/həɹ/` (for example), we could just...

-1. Start with one single, original form.
+1. Start with one single original form.
 This is gonna be a form that has an R sound.
 2. Pass that OG form off to our software.
 Teach it the rule we've come up with: in some accents, the R sound disappears at the end of a word or syllable.
 3. Have it automatically generate our different forms for us.
 Brew an instant coffee in the